klemenvon/arguing-agents/README.md

 As a benchmark, `train_lstm.py` takes around 30 minutes to run on 2 physical (4 virtual) cores.
 Given more cores it will likely be faster as Keras utilizes all available processing cores to compute tensors.

+To run the SVM model just run the main_new.py